mojeda/QuickGallery/README.md

 2. Upload to a folder accessible by the internet (e.g. A folder called "gallery")
 3. Upload image albums to their own folder.
 4. Profit???

+To enable caching, create a folder in the root of your gallery folder called "cache" and it give it 777 permissions.

 File Tree Example
 ============
 gallery
+├── cache
 ├── index.php
 ├── simcity
 │   ├── Spark_2013-03-18_15-12-33.png